What we know about the Monterey Park mass shooting suspect

 The couple got divorced in 2005.

 Another long-time acquaintance was quoted by CNN saying that the gunman used to be a frequent presence at the dance studio.
-It, however, isn’t clear when was the last time he visited.
+It, however, isn’t clear when he last visited the club.

+One friend, who knew Tran in the late 2000s and early 2010s when they both attended the studio, said that Tran was “hostile to a lot of people” at the club.

+The friend, who did not want to be named, told CNN that the suspect often complained to him that he thought the dance instructors didn’t like him and said “evil things about him”.

 California Representative Judy Chu said residents were “no longer in danger”.